 By consuming a rainbow of healthy fruits and cooked veggies each day you are optimizing your storehouse of antioxidants, vitamins and minerals.
 The more variety and colors the better!
 Some great options for hair-loving health are bitter greens (well-cooked and oiled), sweet potatoes, bell peppers, purple potatoes, purple cauliflower, cooked beets and carrots, cucumbers, blueberries, strawberries, melon, ripe bananas, mangoes, coconut, dates and soaked raisins.

 Spice up your meals.

 By incorporating warm, digestive spices in each meal, we are able to break down the food easier, while increasing the absorption and assimilation of the nutrients.
-Some great, hair-healthy options are agni churna, turmeric, ginger, black pepper, pipali, cumin, ajwain, fenugreek, mustard seed, cinnamon, cardamom, nutmeg and cloves.
+Some great, hair-healthy options are Agni Churna, turmeric, ginger, black pepper, pippali, cumin, ajwain, fenugreek, mustard seed, cinnamon, cardamom, nutmeg and cloves.